philipAticha/form-project/README.md

 Open index.html in any modern web browser (Chrome, Edge, Firefox)

-(Optional) You can also view the project live using GitHub Pages if enabled.
+ You can also view the project live using GitHub Pages if enabled.

 Technologies Used

 HTML5

-CSS3
+CSS3 (style.css)

-JavaScript
+JavaScript (script.js)